huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   the MapReduce cluster.
   If using the specified security group, the group need to open the specified port (9022) rules.

+* `template_id` - (Optional, List, ForceNew) Specifies the template used for node deployment when the cluster type is CUSTOM.
+  - mgmt_control_combined_v2: template for jointly deploying the management and control nodes.
+The management and control roles are co-deployed on the Master node, and data instances are deployed in the same node group.
+This deployment mode applies to scenarios where the number of control nodes is less than 100, reducing costs.
+  - mgmt_control_separated_v2: The management and control roles are deployed on different master nodes, and data instances are deployed in the same node group.
+This deployment mode is applicable to a cluster with 100 to 500 nodes and delivers better performance in high-concurrency load scenarios.
+  - mgmt_control_data_separated_v2: The management role and control role are deployed on different Master nodes, and data instances are deployed in different node groups.
+This deployment mode is applicable to a cluster with more than 500 nodes.
+Components can be deployed separately, which can be used for a larger cluster scale.

 * `analysis_core_nodes` - (Optional, List) Specifies a list of the informations about the analysis core nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_core_nodes` is documented below.

 * `streaming_core_nodes` - (Optional, List) Specifies a list of the informations about the streaming core nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_core_nodes` is documented below.

 * `analysis_task_nodes` - (Optional, List) Specifies a list of the informations about the analysis task nodes in the MapReduce cluster.
   The `nodes` object structure of the `analysis_task_nodes` is documented below.

 * `streaming_task_nodes` - (Optional, List) Specifies a list of the informations about the streaming task nodes in the MapReduce cluster.
   The `nodes` object structure of the `streaming_task_nodes` is documented below.

+* `custom_nodes` - (Optional, List) Specifies a list of the informations about the custom nodes in the MapReduce cluster.
+  The `nodes` object structure of the `custom_nodes` is documented below.
+  `Unlike other nodes, it needs to specify group_name`

 * `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the cluster.

 The `nodes` block supports:

+* `group_name` - (Optional, String, ForceNew) Specifies the name of nodes for the node group.

+  -> **NOTE:** Only the custom_nodes has this argument

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
   Changing this will create a new MapReduce cluster resource.